Ludicon/spark.js/README.md

 #### Returns

-- `Promise<GPUTexture>` — the compressed GPU texture, ready for use in WebGPU.
+- `Promise<GPUTexture>`
+  A promise resolving to the encoded WebGPU texture.

 ## Integration with three.js